sbha/wordgame/README.md

 sped
 tips

+# The default is to sort the results by character count, but they can be sorted alphabetically too:
+thresults$words(sort = 'alpha')

-# Throw in the towel and print the words that you haven't guessed:
+# Throw in the towel and print the words that haven't been guessed:
 give_up()

 # Start a new game: